-The photo above is a view looking west down the length of the bridge deck.
-The photo below is the south face of the bridge looking to the west.
-The photo at the top of the page is a view from the northeast corner of the structure.
+The photo above is a view of the side of the bridge.
+The photo below is a view from the bridge looking downriver (to the north).
+The photo at the top of the page is a view looking west across the bridge from the center of the highway.

 Authored by John A. Weeks III, Copyright © 1996—2016, all rights reserved.